pingcap/docs-cn/system-tables/system-table-inspection-result.md

 ## Diagnosis rules

 The diagnosis module contains a series of rules.
-These rules compare the results with the preset thresholds after querying the existing monitoring tables and cluster information tables.
-If the results exceed the thresholds or fall below the thresholds, the result of `warning` or `critical` is generated and the corresponding information is provided in the `details` column.
+These rules compare the results with the thresholds after querying the existing monitoring tables and cluster information tables.
+If the results exceed the thresholds, the diagnosis of `warning` or `critical` is generated and the corresponding information is provided in the `details` column.

 You can query the existing diagnosis rules by querying the `inspection_rules` system table: